Ozone Therapy for Depression: Mechanisms, Evidence, and Comparison with HBOT

 Strongest evidence Animal models only Post-stroke and post-TBI depression (RCT data)

-Biomarker evidence None in depression context BDNF and NGF increases correlated with symptom improvement3
+Biomarker evidence None in a depression context BDNF increases correlated with symptom improvement

-Typical protocol 10-20 sessions (no established protocol) 20-40 sessions (emerging protocols from trials)
+Typical protocol 10 to 20 sessions (no established protocol) 20 to 40 sessions (emerging protocols from trials)

-FDA status Not approved for depression Not approved for depression
+FDA status for depression Not approved Not approved

 Ozone therapy for depression is not covered by insurance.
 Out-of-pocket costs vary by modality:

-A typical protocol of 10-20 sessions would cost $1,000-6,000 depending on the modality.
-There are no established dose-response relationships or standardized protocols for depression, so treatment plans vary entirely by practitioner.
+A course of 10 to 20 sessions would run $1,000 to $6,000 depending on modality and frequency.
+There are no established dose-response data or standardized protocols for depression, so plans vary entirely by practitioner.

-Ozone therapy carries specific risks depending on the delivery method.
-Ozone should never be inhaled directly, as it is a potent respiratory irritant.
-IV ozone carries rare but serious risks of air embolism.
-MAH and rectal insufflation are generally well-tolerated when performed by trained practitioners.
+Ozone carries specific risks depending on delivery.
+It should never be inhaled directly, as it is a potent respiratory irritant.
+IV ozone carries a rare but serious risk of air embolism.
+MAH and rectal insufflation are generally well tolerated when performed by trained practitioners; the general ozone therapy protocols page covers dosing and delivery in detail.

 Medical Disclaimer